 Since 2007, the Corporation has been making supplemental payments to the pension plan to reduce the pension plan solvency deficit.
-The supplemental payments were being funded by the Corporation via debt because the Corporation retains no retained earnings.
-The Corporation began withholding a portion of monthly profit distributions to shareholders in 2014 to fund the supplemental payments.
-The final withholdings occurred in March 2019.
-The pension solvency deficit is expected to be eliminated and supplemental payments discontinued in fiscal 2020.
+As of 2014, the Corporation began withholding a portion of monthly profit distributions to shareholders to fund these supplemental payments.
+Based on the October 2018 pension valuation, withholdings were made from July to March in the current year.

 The deficit withholdings are allocated among the shareholders based on the provincially allocated pension expense during the period of 2007-2010 to align with the time period in which the deficit arose.
-During the year ended March 31, 2019, the Corporation withheld profit of \$14,086 [2018 - \$14,095].
+During the year ended March 31, 2020, the Corporation withheld profit of \$9,539 [2019 - \$14,086].

 On November 14, 2016, the Corporation filed an appeal with the Tax Court of Canada for notices of assessment received from the Canada Revenue Agency ["CRA"] for HST in respect of the operation of video lottery terminals on First Nations' reserves in the province of Nova Scotia.
 The assessments were paid, covered the periods from June 2009 to July 2013, and totaled \$29,668.
 The Corporation has been self-assessing HST for the periods from August 2013 onwards, and remitting the monthly payments to CRA.
-At March 31, 2019, the additional self-assessed amounts totaled \$40,374 [2018 - \$31,806].
+At March 31, 2020, the additional self-assessed amounts totaled \$47,954 [2019 - \$40,374].
 All amounts paid to CRA have been reimbursed to the Corporation by NSGC.
 If the Corporation is successful, it will collect total amounts remitted to CRA and make a corresponding payment to the NSGC.
 Currently, the outcome is indeterminable.

-14. LONG-TERM DEBT
+15. LONG-TERM DEBT